GridTools/gt4py/docs/functional/Workshop.md

 Here the vertical dependency is expressed by the first function argument (`state_kminus1`).
-This argument carries the return from the previous level (from k minus 1) and does not need to be specified when the function is called (similar to the `self` arguemnt in Python classes).
+This argument carries the return from the previous level (from k minus 1) and does not need to be specified when the function is called (similar to the `self` argument of Python classes).
 The argument is intialized to `init=0.0` in the function decorator (first loop nest above) and the dimension of the integral is specified with `axis=KDim`.

 +++